wpilibsuite/frc-docs/source/docs/software/actuators/using-speed-controllers.rst

 ================================

 Motor controllers come in two main flavors: CAN and PWM.
-A CAN controller can send more detailed statis information back to the RoboRIO, whereas a PWM controller can only be set to a value.
+A CAN controller can send more detailed status information back to the RoboRIO, whereas a PWM controller can only be set to a value.
 For information on using these motors with the WPI drivetrain classes, see TODO LINK.